 One of the easiest vegetables to grow is kale.
 Moreover, it has been getting a lot of attention in recent years.

-It is believed that kale can contribute significantly to improving overall health due to its health benefits [1].
-Not to mention, it’s delicious and easy to prepare.
+It is believed that kale can significantly improve overall health due to its health benefits [1].
+Not to mention, it is delicious and easy to prepare.

-Read on to learn how to grow kale from seed or seedlings.
+Read on to learn how to grow kale from seeds or seedlings.

 Growing Kale

-Seeing that you’re reading this article, you likely want to know how to plant your own kale so that you always have a consistent supply.
+Since you’re reading this article, you likely want to know how to plant your own kale so you always have a consistent supply.
 Fortunately, it is pretty easy to cultivate.

 You’ll need a little bit of space in a garden bed or somewhere in your backyard.

-If you don’t have yard space, a sturdy container (at least 12-inches in diameter) will also suffice.
-You will want to plan it out so that it will produce before the full heat of summer hits.
+If you don’t have yard space, a sturdy container (at least 12 inches in diameter) will also suffice.
+You will want to plan it so that it produces before the full heat of summer hits.

 Also, identify where you will plant it.
 At the very least, kale plants will need partial sun (and full sun if you live in a cooler climate) to thrive.

-Moreover, when growing kale in the garden, there are some good kale companion plants that you can consider planting near it.
+Moreover, when growing kale in the garden, consider planting some good kale companion plants near it.
 However, be sure to keep it away from beans, strawberries, or tomatoes, as those are bad companions.

-A mature plant will get to about 2 feet tall and spread out to as much as 3 feet wide.
-Therefore, make sure you plant it in a location where it will have ample room to grow.
+A mature plant will reach about 2 feet tall and spread to as much as 3 feet wide.
+Therefore, make sure you plant it in a location with ample room to grow.

 Kale works great for fall and winter harvests.
 Start your kale seeds indoors about 3 months before the fall frost.